Arthur-Brouwers/ArthurBrouwersS4AI/README.md

-# Portfolio Semester 4
+# Personal Development Report Semester 4
 *By Arthur Brouwers*

 ## Intro
-Welcome to my GitHub portfolio showcasing my Semester 4 projects!
-I'm an enthusiastic learner and aspiring developer, and I've put together this portfolio to highlight my skills, experiences, and achievements from my recent studies.
+Welcome to my PDR showcasing my Semester 4 projects!
+I'm an enthusiastic learner and developer, and I've put together this PDR to highlight my experiences and achievements during semester 4 of Artificial Intelligence.

-This portfolio reflects my deep passion for learning, coding, and sharing knowledge.
-I aim to provide valuable insights and inspiration to others while fostering potential collaborations.
-I hope you find it both informative and inspiring, and I look forward to potential opportunities for learning and collaboration together.
+This PDR will provide insight in my thoughts and efforts this semester.

 ## Documentation
 - [Individual Repository](https://github.com/Arthur-Brouwers/ArthurBrouwersS4AI/tree/main/Documentation)